NickBrecht/ArrJanitor/README.md

 * python-pip
 * python-setuptools

-From there, go to UserScripts and add a new script called ArrJanitor.
+From there, go to UserScripts and add a new script named ArrJanitor.

 Edit your newly created script and paste the contents of ArrJanitor.py.
 Make sure to remove the "#!/bin/bash" at the top that UserScripts automatically adds.
 Fill in your information for the relative Radarr, Sonarr, and Deluge URLs & API keys/passwords.
 If you're not running one of these services, just leave '' in place.
 For example, if you have 2 Radarr instances, 1 Sonarr, and Deluge, your configuration should look something like this: